-Starlight knows that happier kids heal faster, which is why it’s essential that parents have the necessary resources to help them support their child’s mental well-being.
-With May being Mental Health Awareness month, we want to share some key ways you can help support your child’s mental health!
+At Starlight, we know that happier kids heal faster, so it’s essential that parents, grandparents, and caregivers have the necessary resources to help them support their child’s mental well-being.
+This World Mental Health Day, take some time to read through these key resources that can help you best support your child.

 Eat a healthy diet!
 What your child is putting into their body doesn’t just impact their physical health, but is connected to their mental health, too.